 Healthy people blink 10 to 15 times per minute.
-While working at computer, the majority of users blink considerably less.
+While working at a computer, the majority of users blink considerably less.
 Blehm et al. observe up to a 60% reduction in blink rate.
 We have observed even up to 80% (it varies from person to person).
-The reason for our low blink rate has to do with the brightness of computer screen.
+One of the main reasons for our low blink rate is work at a computer.
+Blinking is related to cognitive processes.
+When we are focused we will blink less.
+An additional reason is the brightness of computer screen and its constant position.
 It is similar to flames: we blink significantly less while looking into the fire.
-With a low blink rate, the tear film is not renewed and our eyes get dry.
+(Try to observe people at barbecue ;)) Due to low blink rate, the tear film is not renewed properly and our eyes get dry.

 Benitez-del-Castillo, J.M., Lemp, M.A., Ocular Surface Disorders.
 Jp Medical Pub 2012

-With each blink the tear film is renewed.
-Tear film consists of three sublayers: mucus, watery layer and oil layer at the top, which protects the eye from dryness (water evaporation).
-Tear film is a microscopic layer which protects and moisturizes our eyes.
-It is similar to flowers; without water they dry out.
+With each blink, the tear film is renewed.
+The tear film consists of three sublayers: mucus, watery and oil layer at the top, which protects the eye from dryness (water evaporation).
+Tear film is a microscopic layer which protects and moisturizes the eye.
+It is similar to flowers; without water, they dry out.
 We could also compare it to a car engine which ceases without oil.
 Blinking matters!
 It washes out dust and microorganisms.
 Healthy people have a tear film layer 6 +/- 2.4 micrometers thick, compared to people with dry eye syndrome whose tears have a film of only 2 +/- 1.5 micrometers .

-Environmental factors, such as air conditioning, fans, heating systems, low humidity, and dust, can also have a negative influence on the tear film quality.
+Environmental factors, such as air conditioning, fans, heating systems, low humidity, and dust have negative influence on the tear film quality.
 Contact lenses often reduce tear film quality.
 Some people do not fully close their eyes while blinking.
 As a result, their tear film is not fully renewed .
-Optometrists and ophtalmologists often prescribe artificial tears.
-The problem is that artificial tears will never heal the disease; they just suppress the symptoms.
-The only way to recover from dry eye syndrome is to blink more.
+Optometrists and ophthalmologists often prescribe artificial tears.
+The problem is that artificial tears will never heal the disease; they just suppress the symptoms by compensating the missing tear film.
+The only way to recover from dry eye syndrome is to maintain the tear film quality also by sufficient blink rate.
 Eyeblink can help you with this.

 BRIGHTBILL, FS, McDONNELL, PJ, McGHEE, CH.
 Corneal Surgery: Theory Technique and Tissue.
 4th edition, Pennsylvania: Mosby Elsevier, 2008.

-M. Argils, et al. Blink rate and incomplete blinks in six different controlled hard-copy and electronic reading conditions blink rate and incomplete blinks, Investigative Ophthalmology and Visual Science, 2015, Available online.
+M. Argilés, et al. Blink rate and incomplete blinks in six different controlled hard-copy and electronic reading conditions blink rate and incomplete blinks, Investigative Ophthalmology and Visual Science, 2015, Available online.

 When you suffer from incomplete blinks, it is important to exercise blinking.
 Close your eyes for 5 seconds and open them.
-While your eyes are closed, alse try to squeeze, put more pressure on Meibomian glands.
-Repeat it 5x in a row.
+While your eyes are closed, also try to squeeze your eyelids, put more pressure on Meibomian glands.
+Repeat it 5 times in a row.